-feature in electrode proximity.
-With increasing distance to the electrode, the two features converged, resulting in the bulk resonances that is significantly broadened, even in 2 mm distance to the Cu foil.
+Afterwards, the Cu foil was inserted while maintaining the position of the cell relative to the centre of the sensitive NMR volume.
+As a result, local changes in the chemical shifts for all three nuclei were observed, which are depicted in Fig. 3e-g for the case of air and Fig. 3i-k for the case of electrolyte in the notch underneath the Cu foil.
+In general, peak splitting and shifting of the same magnitude on the scale of parts per million (ppm) were observed for 1H, 13C, and 23Na measurements, indicating that this effect is nucleus-independent and can be attributed to magnetic field effects.
+Interestingly, significant differences in the extent of magnetic field alterations were observed between the two scenarios of air and electrolyte underneath the Cu WE.
+In the case of an air-filled notch, the resonance developed both a new, ca. 3 ppm downfield-shifted feature and a ca. 1 ppm upfield-shifted feature in electrode proximity.
+With increasing distance to the electrode, the two features converged, resulting in the bulk resonance that is significantly broadened, even at 2 mm distance to the Cu foil.
 In the case of an electrolyte-filled notch, no peak splitting was observed.
 Instead, the single peak was shifted to lower frequencies by ca. 0.5 ppm.
-In both scenarios and for all nuclei, overall decreased signal intensities were observed in spectra corresponding to volumes close to the Cu foil, especially for z = [0,0.5] mm.
+In both scenarios and for all nuclei, overall decreased signal intensities were observed in spectra corresponding to volumes close to the Cu foil, especially for z = [0, 0.5] mm.
 This is expected in CSI measurements near paramagnetic electrons on electrode surfaces with additional distortions by gradient pulses and echo formation (Bazak et al., 2020).
-In quantitative measurements, these disruption of CSI images can be corrected by calibration of the intensity profile using pulse sequences with small angle excitation and stabilised gradients (Sethurajan et al., 2015; Krachkovskiy et al., 2016; Serša and Mikac, 2018; Bazak et al., 2020).
-Lastly, the positioning of the Cu foil with respect to the z-axis and the insertion of the tube were not perfectly reproducible and, therefore, have to be considered as potential error sources.
+In quantitative measurements, this disruption of CSI images can be corrected by calibration of the intensity profile using pulse sequences with small angle excitation and stabilised gradients (Sethurajan et al., 2015; Krachkovskiy et al., 2016; Serša and Mikac, 2018; Bazak et al., 2020).
+Lastly, the positioning of the Cu foil with respect to the z axis and the insertion of the tube were not perfectly reproducible and, therefore, have to be considered potential error sources.